Simone's Blog (no JS mode) |

 Ok, going back to the original topic, to this day I still I don't have a definite recipe for making Pettole (unlike my super secret Pizza Recipe™).
 Every year I try a different one, when asking my grandmas and relatives, they would always answer: I don't have a recipe, i' 'u fàzze 'a uècchie, which translates to I do it by heart!
 I wonder if they just don't want to disclose it, maybe these grandmas are simply in cahoots with proprietary software companies.

-Anyways the quantities I'm going to try this year are the following:
+The quantities I'm going to try this year are the following: